Property insurance company cancels Florida couple’s policy night before Hurricane Ian hit - NewsBreak

 TAMPA, Fla. ( WFLA ) -— A Tampa Bay man got a crash course on Florida’s property insurance crisis when Hurricane Ian hit last month.

 “She was white as a ghost,” he recalled.
-“She said, ‘We just got cancelled by Frontline.'”
+“She said, ‘We just got canceled by Frontline.'”

 The notice of cancellation was effective Oct.
 22, 2022.